Alani25/OysterBot/readMe.md

 <br>Second step, select the gear icon and make sure to add in your OAuth Client ID and Secret ID.
 <img width="644" alt="Screenshot 2025-02-25 at 5 59 32 PM" src="https://github.com/user-attachments/assets/edec66ac-e2c4-45a7-8a76-1fb16cd0a029" />
-I cannot show these tokens publicly as they can be misused, but you can obtain them from the [Google Cloud Console](https://console.cloud.google.com/), which if you're a part of C&K then I recommend logging in through the C&K Gmail to obtain these codes without much trouble.
+<br>I cannot show these tokens publicly as they can be misused, but you can obtain them from the [Google Cloud Console](https://console.cloud.google.com/), which if you're a part of C&K then I recommend logging in through the C&K Gmail to obtain these codes without much trouble.
 If you're not, then I would recommend following [this youtube tutorial](https://www.youtube.com/watch?v=1y0-IfRW114) to connect your bot to Google's APIs.

 <br>Lastly, select <kbd>Authorize APIs</kbd>
 <img width="547" alt="Screenshot 2025-02-25 at 6 57 19 PM" src="https://github.com/user-attachments/assets/41bf3d6a-0e56-46e7-bc5e-7c2edc7c798a" />